bucs110fall2024/final-project-clare-s-team/template_final_project-master/README.md

 ### Features

-1. Song menu with various buttons labeled with songnames to choose from
+1. Song menu has various buttons labeled with song names to choose from
-2. Labeled, interactive piano keys
+2. Labeled and interactive piano keys
 3. Sound plays when respective keys are pressed
-4. Sheet music displayed based on the song chosen
+4. Sheet music is displayed based on the song chosen
-5. Key chart available
+5. Keys pressed change color

 ### Classes